 There is no better knife we have ever handled in terms of grip than this knife.
 The G10, the jimping, and the flipper/blade guard work quite well.

-Overall: If you are looking for a super durable EDC (everyday carry) blade with the knife and don’t mind the weight then this knife is a good choice.
+Verdict: If you are looking for a super durable elegant knife and don’t mind the weight then this knife is a good choice.
 And, if you want a great heavy duty knife this is a great choice.
 This is a great all around knife and while it is overbuilt, it is not so large as to be difficult to carry.

 It’s a super-comfortable cutting knife and its S30V blade keeps on going like an Energizer Bunny.
 It’s worth your money since it has got quality and gives what we need for an EDC Unique knife.